nutanixworkshops/filesbootcamp/files_nfs_export/files_nfs_export.rst

 .. note::

    Enabling NFS protocol only needs to be performed once per Files server, and may have already been completed in your environment.
-If NFS is already enabled, proceed to `Configure User Mappings`_.
+If NFS is already enabled, proceed to `Creating the Export`_.

 #.
 In **Prism Element > File Server**, select your file server and click **Protocol Management > Directory Services**.